hisermann/embroiderySplit/README.md

 ## Known issues

-Currently, there is a color change appended to all color blocks except for the last one.
+Currently, there is a color change appended to all color blocks.
 There are no stitches in the new color, so you can stop the embroidery at this point.